Record-Breaking May Temperatures Lead to Heatwave Disruptions in Britain and Europe

 Key Facts

-- The Met Office said the highest daily minimum temperature in May was provisionally broken for a third consecutive night.
+- The Met Office said the record for the highest daily minimum temperature in May was provisionally broken for a third consecutive night.

 - A 15-year-old girl is in critical condition after getting into difficulty in water at a Merseyside beach during the heatwave.